Shashaa Tirupati: Career

-While pursuing her under-graduate studies, Tirupati continued to perform at festivals and solo concerts.
-She later left school to pursue a career in Bollywood, playback singing in Mumbai.
+While pursuing her under-graduate studies, Shashaa continued to perform at festivals and solo concerts.
+She later left med school to pursue a career in Bollywood, playback singing in Mumbai.
 She plays kazoo (African instrument), western classical guitar, keyboards, and harmonium.

-Tirupati was noticed by A. R. Rahman during Coke Studio Season 3, shortly after which she sang a solo for him, "Vaada Vaada", in Kochadaiiyaan.
+She participates in various Indian TV shows such as Sa Re Ga Ma Pa, Junoon and was noticed by A. R. Rahman during Coke Studio Season 3, shortly after which she sang a solo for him, "Vaada Vaada", in Kochadaiiyaan.
 Her second song, "Aye Mr. Minor", from Rahman's musical, Kaaviyathalaivan, gained immediate recognition in the Tamil music industry, followed by "Naane Varugiren", "Vaan", "Silikku Marame", "Oday Oday", "Kaara Aatakaara", "Un Kadhal Irundhaal", "Thaen Kaatru", "Uyiraagi", "Kaadhalaada" and the recent "Naan Pizhai" for Anirudh Ravichander.

 She was featured on three tracks in the 2015 Mani Ratnam - A. R. Rahman film OK Kanmani: "Kaara Attaakaara", "Parandhu Sella Vaa", and "Naane Varugiren", as well as on the corresponding three songs in the Telugu version, OK Bangaram.

 She has recently featured on the soundtrack of AR Rahman's "Dil Bechara", starring Sushant Singh Rajput and Sanjana Sanghi.
 The song, titled "Khulke Jeene Ka", features Tirupati and Arijit Singh.
 She has rendered two songs on the AR Rahman directorial "99 Songs" soundtrack, namely, "Soja Soja" (solo lead) and "Humnawaa" (with Armaan Mallik), which she has co-written as lyricist as well.
-Her recent Telugu song, "Manasu Maree", for actor Nani's film "V" with Amit Trivedi, also the composer of the film, has been much appreciated.
+Her recent Telugu song, "Manasu Maree", for actor Nani's film "V" with Amit Trivedi, also the composer of the film.

 She toured extensively with A.R Rahman in: Encore Tour 2017, Infinite Love Tour, Rahmanishq Tour, T 20 Opening Concert, Greatest Hits Concert at the O2, Vadodara Festival, NH7 Weekender, TEDx Talks, and ENCORE 2017).
 She has sung more than 30 songs (in different languages) for him.
 Tirupati has performed at Men's Hockey World Cup Opening Ceremony as part of AR Rahman's Entourage.
 She was part of MTV Unplugged Season 4, alongside Hindi music director Mithoon.
-Tirupati performed at the BRICS SUMMIT in Goa with Clinton Cerejo.
 She is currently venturing into Independent Music, and releasing original content written and sung by herself.
 "String of Air" is her first independently released single.

 Tirupati has rendered songs in over 13 languages, with more than 200 songs to her credit as a vocalist.
 She is also collaborating with playback singer, Chinmayi Sripada, for her fifth original composition, to be a bilingual track, titled "Yezhundhu Via" in Tamil and "Roothi Hui" in Hindi.
-The song was released Tirupati's YouTube Channel in January 2020.
-Tirupati made her theatre acting debut with the play I, Cloud, written and directed by Ulka Mayur, with lyricist Mayur Puri playing the male lead.
+The song was released Shashaa's YouTube Channel in January 2020.
+Shashaa made her theatre acting debut with the play I, Cloud, written and directed by Ulka Mayur, with lyricist Mayur Puri playing the male lead.

+In 2025, she launched a new YouTube channel dedicated to devotional music, titled Divine Bhajan Mantra Aarti.